The Brabant village Oisterwijk and Operation Market Garden

 the marshalling yard.
 The aircraft had approached the village center and marshalling

-yard very low.
-Once the pilot had its sights on the German anti-aircraft and a couple
+yard very low and once the pilot had sighted the German anti-aircraft gun and a couple

-of loaded ammunition boxcars he gave a short burst with his cannons.
+of ammunition boxcars he had given a short burst with his guns.
 The German anti-aircraft

-gun had swung into action at that time causing the typhoon pilot to give full throttle
+causing the typhoon pilot to give full throttle and fly off.

-The presence of this Typhoon is most likely the result of the earlier made RAF reconnaissance
+The presence of this Typhoon is most likely the result of the earlier RAF reconnaissance

 sorties over the area, but also reports from the local underground could have been